 Transcriptionists will be downloading and uploading files from the client websites and other FTP sources.
-Many of the files will be large.
-Transcriptionists will be unable to download voice files and transcribe them in time for tight deadlines without access to a high-speed internet connection.
+Many of the files could be large.
+In addition, transcriptionists will be unable to download voice files and transcribe them in time for tight deadlines without access to a high-speed internet connection.

-There are several free online websites that can help you learn how to type quickly and accurately.
-Many transcription companies either have their own training program or will pay for the training required for transcriptionists.
+Several free online websites can help you learn how to type quickly and accurately.
+In addition, many transcription companies either have their training program or will pay for the training required for transcriptionists.

 The best option is to take lessons and get a certificate of course completion.
-If you have never transcribed before, or if your work was rejected by any professional transcription company when you took their test, you probably require training.
+However, if you had never transcribed before or rejected your work by any professional transcription company when you took their test, you probably require training.

-There are several choices when starting out in the work-from-home transcription business.
+There are several choices when starting in the work-from-home transcription business.